 Laura Baque Vidal

-Our main aim is to provide an universal hESC cell line that woud not create rejection on any potential patient using gene editing techniques.
+Our main aim is to provide an universal hESC cell line that woud not drive rejection on any potential patient using gene editing techniques, specifically CRISPR/Cas9.

 2018-2017 Master's degree on "Biochemistry, molecular biology and biomedicine" by the Autonomous University of Barcelona.
 Master's thesis on molecular phsychiatry entitled "Defining a metabolomic signature for lithium response using a peripheral cell model of biopolar disorder", supervised by Carlos J. Villaescusa and Vincent Millischer, performed on Neurogenetics Unit in Karolinska Institutet.

 2017-2013 Bachelor's degree on Biochemistry by the Autonomous University of Barcelona.